mmistakes/minimal-mistakes/_posts/2023-09-05-play-framework-http-api-tutorial.md

 val playVersion = "2.8.19"
 val macWireVersion = "2.5.8"

-val playFramework = "com.typesafe.play" %% "play" % playVersion
-val macwire = "com.softwaremill.macwire" %% "macros" % macWireVersion % "provided"
+// this one is redundant as the PlayScala plugin already brings it, but showing here for completeness val playFramework = "com.typesafe.play" %% "play" % playVersion val macwire = "com.softwaremill.macwire" %% "macros" % macWireVersion % "provided"